riatelab/bertin/README.md

 });
 ```

-### Dots cartogram
+### Dot cartogram

 The _dotcartogram_ type is a method of map representation that follows Dorling's cartograms and dot density maps.
 The data from each territorial unit are dissolved in such a way that a dot represents a constant quantity, the same on the whole map.
-[Example](https://observablehq.com/@neocartocnrs/bertin-js-dots-cartograms?collection=@neocartocnrs/bertin).
+[Source](https://github.com/neocarto/bertin/blob/main/src/layers/dotcartogram.js) [Example](https://observablehq.com/@neocartocnrs/bertin-js-dots-cartograms?collection=@neocartocnrs/bertin).

 #### Code